Medically reviewed by Drugs.com. Last updated on Mar 31, 2022.

-- Exercise test.
+- Exercise function test.
 This test monitors how well your heart and lungs function while you exercise, usually on a bike or treadmill.

 Pectus excavatum can be surgically repaired, but surgery is usually reserved for people who have moderate to severe signs and symptoms.
 People who have mild signs and symptoms may be helped by physical therapy.
 Certain exercises can improve posture and increase the degree to which the chest can expand.

 - Nuss procedure.
 This minimally invasive procedure uses small incisions placed on each side of the chest.
 Long-handled tools and a narrow fiber-optic camera are inserted through the incisions.
 A curved metal bar is threaded under the depressed breastbone, to raise it into a more normal position.
 In some cases, more than one bar is used.
 The bars are removed after two or three years.

 - Ravitch technique.
-This older procedures involves a much larger incision down the center of the chest.
+This older procedure involves a much larger incision down the center of the chest.
 The surgeon removes the deformed cartilage attaching the ribs to the lower breastbone and then fixes the breastbone into a more normal position with surgical hardware, such as a metal strut or mesh supports.
-These supports are removed in six to 12 months.
+These supports are removed after 12 months.

 Most people who undergo surgery to correct pectus excavatum are happy with the change in how their chests look, no matter which procedure is used.
 Although most surgeries for pectus excavatum are performed around the growth spurt at puberty, many adults also have benefitted from pectus excavatum repair.